pa4080/github-webhook-handler/README.md

    ```

 4. Edit the `.env` file with your specific configuration:
-   - Set your webhook secret key (you can generate a secure random secret with one of these commands):
+   - Set your `WEBHOOK_SECRET` key (you can generate a secure random secret with one of these commands):

      ```bash
      # Option 1: Using OpenSSL (recommended)